bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Click "Create" to assign a new tag to the template.

-If the template has tags, you can see the Add button in the left cornet of this list.
-Click it to add more tags to the list.

-.. note:: Please, see the list of tags (link to the list) to find system tags that can be used for a template.
+When adding a system tag, click "+" in the card to open the creation form.
+You will see that the ``csui`` prefix is automatically prepopulated here.

+If you create a non-system tag, it will be saved in a new card.
+If you have entered a key in the format ``<prefix>.<example>``, a card will be named as "<prefix>".
+When creating a new tag from this card, click "+" in the card and in the tag creation form the *Key* field will be prepopulated with the <prefix>.

 Tags can be edited or/and deleted.
 Mouse over the tag in the list and see "Edit" and "Delete" buttons.

 Click "Edit" to change the tag's key or value in the appeared form.
 Save the edits.

 Click "Delete" to delete the tag from the list for this template.
-Confirm your action in the dialofue window.
-Make sure the tag disappeard from the list of assigned tags.
+Confirm your action in the dialogue window.
+Make sure the tag disappeared from the list of assigned tags.

-Actions on Templates
+Template Actions Box
 """""""""""""""""""""""""""""
-Clicking "Actions" |actions icon| you can expand the list of actions for those templates that belong to your account only (corresponding to "My" type).
+Clicking "Actions" |actions icon| you can expand the list of actions for those templates that belong to your user only (corresponding to "My" type).
 Deleting action is available here.

 Click "Delete" to delete the template and then confirm your action in the dialogue window.
 The template will be deleted.
 Click "Cancel" to close the window without deleting a template.

 Manage ISO
 ~~~~~~~~~~~~~~~~~~~~~

+ISO files are another installation source for virtual machines.

+Existing ISO files are presented in the list under the "Images" section.
+Switch the list from *Templates* to *ISO* in the filtering panel above the list.

+A user can see the ISO files belonging to his/her user only.
+Domain Administrator can see ISO files of all users in the domain but cannot perform actions on other users' ISO files.

+You can switch the list view of ISO files to the box view using the view button |view box icon| in the upper-right corner.

+For each ISO file in the list you can see its name, OS family, description.
+Actions button |actions icon| expands the list of actions for it.
+Actions are available to those ISO files that belong to your user only (corresponding to "My" type).
+Administrators can see ISO files of all users in the domain but cannot manage them.

+Create an ISO file
+"""""""""""""""""""

+You can create a new ISO file in the *Images* section by clicking "Create" |create icon| in the bottom-right corner.

+It will open a creation form where you should specify the following information:

+1. Name * - Enter a name for the new ISO file.

+#.
+Description * - Provide a short description to have a general idea about the ISO file.

+#.
+URL * - Specify a valid url to download the ISO file from.

+#.
+OS type * - This helps CloudStack and the hypervisor perform certain operations and make assumptions that improve the VM performance.
+Select from the drop-down list the necessary option, or select "Other" there is no needed option in the list.

+#.
+Zone * - Choose the zone where you want the ISO file to be available.

+#.
+Group - Select a group from the drop-down list.

+.. note:: Required fields are marked with an asterisk (*).

+7. "Show additional fields" allows expanding the form and set more settings:

+   - Extractable - Tick this option if the ISO file is available for extraction.
+If this option is selected, end-users can download a full image of an ISO file.

+   - Bootable - Tick this option to indicate whether the machine can be booted using this ISO.

+Once all fields are filled in, click "Create" to create the ISO file with these settings.
+The created ISO file will appear in the list.

+Click "Cancel" to close the form without ISO creation.
+All fields will be cleared.

+ISO Details Sidebar
+"""""""""""""""""""""""""
+ISO Actions Box
+""""""""""""""""""""""""

 Firewall
 --------------